• Skip to primary navigation

 1. Trim the pork tenderloin well and get the silverskin off if possible.

-2. Use a shallow baking dish or a sheet pan.
+2. Use a sheet pan or shallow baking sheet.

-3. Easy to double on a full ½ sheet pan.
+3. Easy to double on a full ยฝ sheet pan.

 4. Use baby carrots and small potatoes to save time.

-5. You need to use thin skin potatoes cut into about 1-inch chunks or smaller.
-If you are using russets, please peel first.
+5. You need to use thin-skin potatoes cut into about 1-inch chunks or smaller.
+If you are using russets, please peel them first.

 6. The pork is "overcooked" by some standards (not in our house).
-If you want some pink in your pork then remove the pork when 145° and tent while veggies finish.
+If you want some pink in your pork, then remove the pork when 145ยฐ and tent while the veggies finish.

 To adjust the recipe size: